Jasmint01/group_project/README.md

 * Jasmin Tlazca

 # Client Description
-Our client will be a foodie, someone who loves food.
-Definitely likes to explore new up in coming restaurants.
+Our client is the owner of a Japanese restaurant, who loves new ideas and technology.

 # Link to hosted version of project
 [Hosted Version of project](https://jasmint01.github.io/group_project/)